ddaskan/mlqa/README.md

 ## Introduction

 MLQA is a Python package that is created to help data scientists, analysts and developers to perform quality assurance (i.e. QA) on [pandas dataframes](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and 1d arrays, especially for machine learning modeling data flows.
 It's designed to work with [logging](https://docs.python.org/3/library/logging.html) library to log and notify QA steps in a descriptive way.
+It includes stand alone functions (i.e. [checkers](mlqa/checkers.py)) for different QA activities and [DiffChecker](mlqa/identifiers.py) class for integrated QA capabilities on data.

 ## Installation